Publication and Display

 Stunning new photography and a unique visual glossary add another important resource for art historians, decorative arts enthusiasts and furniture lovers.

-The work of the Project is celebrated in a major display at the Wallace Collection, opening 3 December 2020.
+The work of the Project was celebrated in a major display at the Wallace Collection, which opened on 3 December 2020.

-Various pieces of furniture made for Marie-Antoinette are brought together for the first time in one gallery and illustrate why it was that she found Riesener’s work so appealing.
+Various pieces of furniture made for Marie-Antoinette were brought together for the first time in one gallery to illustrate why it was that she found Riesener’s work so appealing.